 For more information on the SRMP, see:

 Designed by SRMP 2019-2020 student: Greggy Bazille

 Harvard Observing Project (HOP)

-As a part of the Harvard Observing Project (HOP), I lead weekly observing sessions with the 16” Clay Telescope.
+From 2019-2020, as a part of the Harvard Observing Project (HOP), I led weekly observing sessions with the 16” Clay Telescope.
 HOP provides opportunities for undergraduate students at Harvard to participate in observational astronomy, with guidance from experienced observers.

 Spring 2019: We worked on a series of different projects, including spectroscopy and lucky imaging.
 Using these different observing techniques allowed us to demonstrate how astronomers take advantage of different instruments in order to study a range of topics and take best advantage of observational limitations.